Mexico–Cities, Cuisine & Ruins

 Crossing into the highlands we make our way to the colonial city of San Cristóbal de las Casas.
 An included orientation tour will introduce you to the city and help give you your bearings.
 Known for its ties to the Zapatista revolution, San Cristóbal is also an architectural and cultural wonder.
 We have the option to take a trip to some of the outlying villages and learn how locals combine traditional beliefs and modern religion with intriguing results.
 Tours go into local homes to learn about day-to-day village life—an experience which should not be missed.
 You can also take a horse ride in the mountains, a day trip to Sumidero Canyon or mountain biking in the local hills.
 The Highlands of southwestern Mexico retain a more traditional feel.
 Only about 210 km (130 miles) separate the Atlantic and the Pacific, at the hot heavily jungled Isthmus of Tehuantepec.
 Entering the state of Chiapas, you will see and feel its uniqueness.
 This is the richest area of Mexico in natural resources, yet it is also home to the poorest citizens of the country.
 The mountains of Chiapas are the birthplace of the revolutionary Commandante Marcos and the Zapatista movement.
 It is also home to some of Mexico’s poorest people, the majority of whom are of pure or mixed indigenous descent.
 San Crístóbal De Las Casas, the old State Capital, stands in a high mountain valley at 2110m (6921 ft).
 You will find fine examples of 16th century architecture, including a church whose engraved altar is solid silver, and a crown shaped fountain.
 The city enjoys a temperate climate and most visitors find that walking the old cobble-stoned streets is the best way to discover the city’s past and present.
 The city’s mountain valley setting and proximity to the jungle of the Chiapas lowlands, also allows various opportunities for outdoor activities like hiking, mountain biking and horseback riding, where you will appreciate the natural scenery of the area.
 Most indigenous groups in this area are members of the Tzotzil and Tzeltal groupings.
 Within these groups are the Tenejapans who wear black knee-length tunics, the Chamulans who wear white wool tunics and the Zinacantecos who wear multi-coloured outfits, with the ribbons on their hats signifying how many children they have.
 The people here are as curious about foreigners as foreigners are about them.
 Please respect their traditions.
 Dress conservatively when visiting the villages and refrain from photographing religious ceremonies, or individuals who do not wish to be photographed.
 Put yourself in their place before you act.
 Estimated Travel Time:11 hours Approximate Distance: 625 km

-Hit the highway with the locals crossing the States of Chiapas, Tabasco, and Campeche to Yucatan state and its capital, Mérida where you will be given an orientation walking tour.
+Arrive in the morning after crossing the states of Chiapas, Tabasco, and Campeche to the Yucatán state and its capital, Mérida, where you will be given an orientation walking tour.
 Mérida was founded in 1542 on the site of the Mayan city of Tihoo.
 Its centre, the Plaza Mayor (or zocalo), is green and shady and is surrounded by the twin-towered 16th Century Cathedral, City Hall, State Government Palace, and the Casa de Montejo.
 There are several 16th and 17th century churches scattered throughout the city, as well as some interesting museums.
 Mornings are the best time to visit the busy and colourful markets where you can buy traditional crafts, a good selection of Mayan replicas, or try out new and wonderful food items; nearby Calle 65 is the main shopping street.
 Be sure to stroll down the Paseo de Montejo (or take a hose drawn calesa ride), lined with shops, restaurants and stately mansions dating from the late 19th century.
 Go see the murals at the Municipal Palace or visit the newly renovated Anthropological Museum to learn more about Mayan history.
 Mérida is a fascinating and beautiful city, and easy to explore on foot.
 If cities aren’t your thing, escape to the beach town of Progreso and see the Dzibilchaltun ruins on the way.
 Mérida is also the gateway to the Mayan ruins of the Puuc Route, the most famous of which is Uxmal, which rivals Chichén Itzá in its scale and extent of excavation.
-Visit 3 nearby cenotes or water sink holes in the town of Cuzama, not far outside Mérida.
-Transportation to the cenotes is an adventure as it involves taking small wooden horse-drawn carts that runs for 9 km along old rail tracks.
-Enjoy a refreshing swim in the crystal clear waters of the cenotes!
+Visit a nearby cenote (water-filled sink holes in the limestone shelf that covers the Yucatán) near the town of Cuzama, not far outside Mérida.
+Transportation is an adventure as it involves taking small wooden horse-drawn carts that runs along old rail tracks.
+Enjoy a refreshing swim in the crystal clear waters of an old cenote.
 Estimated Travel Time: 9 hours Approximate Distance: 550 km

 Begin the day with an included guided tour of the beautifully restored ruins of Chichén Itzá.
 The city of Chichén Itzá was founded in 432 and taken over by the Toltecs in the 10th century.
 Today it is probably the most visited and best-restored site in the Mayan world; it was declared a UNESCO World Heritage site in 1988.
 Some of the finest examples of Mayan architecture ever excavated can be found here, including El Castillo with a balustrade of 91 steps up each of the four sides, a ball court with a grandstand and towering walls and the famous observatory.
 The attention to detail and fusion of architecture, science and religion within the structures and city itself will no doubt impress you.
 Chichén Itzá is best known for an amazing phenomenon: during the spring and fall equinoxes, the light of the rising and setting sun projects the sun's rays into a diamond-back rattlesnake of light and shadow.
 The shadow forms the illusion of a snake ascending or descending the giant staircase of El Castillo, a reference to Kukulcan, the serpent-like god of the Maya.
 An impressive cenote, or sinkhole, can be seen only five minutes walk from the main plaza.
 It’s said that ancient ceremonies of offering and sacrifice were performed here for the Mayan rain god, Chac.
 Our final stop is Playa del Carmen, located on the beach just a 45-minute drive south of Cancún.
 The town is your last chance to enjoy some nightlife, buy last minute souvenirs and to relax and swim in the Caribbean Sea.
 There is also snorkelling and diving available, and long stretches of sandy beaches which are perfect for walking and relaxing after a hectic day.
 Just off the coast is the island of Cozumel, renowned for its world-class diving.
 Take the ferry from Playa del Carmen (30 to 75 minutes depending on the boat) across the turquoise waters and explore the towns and the reefs of the island.
 For a final dose of ruins, Tulúm is just a 45-minute drive south of Playa.
 Aside from its unusual late Mayan architecture, it offers possibly the most appealing setting for any ruins, as it is located on a palm-fringed, white-sand beach, where you can even go for a swim within the ancient walls.
 Estimated Travel Time: 7 hours Approximate Distance: 390 km